insidemordecai/insidemordecai/README.md

 ### Yellow There 👋😄

 You can reach me via [email] or social media, preferrably Twitter but any can do...

-Also, have a look at my portfolio at [insidemordecai.com](https://insidemordecai.com)
+Also, have a look at my portfolio/blog at [insidemordecai.com](https://insidemordecai.com)

 <!--
 - 🌱 I’m currently learning Flutter